freenandes/topo-da-mente/content/note/storytelling-themes.md

 ## Human Vs Self

 ###### Identity and self-discovery
 A character tries to understand who they really are or find their true purpose.
 E.g., “Eat, pray, love”.
+A woman's journey to rediscover herself after a personal crisis.
 ###### Inner conflict and emotional struggle
 A character faces difficult emotions, choices, or internal battles within their own mind.
 E.g., “Joker” (2019).
 ###### Ambition and downfall